 The Help Center API supports two methods of paginating through results: cursor pagination and offset pagination.

-Offset pagination works as described in Using offset pagination in the general API introduction.
+Offset pagination is available for backward compatibility, and works as described in Using offset pagination in the general API introduction.
+Zendesk limits the number of pages available with offset pagination to 100, and may further limit this in the future.
 Most Help Center list requests return 30 records per page by default when using offset pagination.
 You can change the number on a per-request basis by including a

 per_page parameter in the request's query string.
 Example: